Grave robbery: Family mausoleums

 Mausolea do not play a major role in the history of graverobbing and are largely built as a display of wealth rather than security.

 Historically mausoleums have been used as a sign of a family's wealth and a symbol of gentry and nobility in many countries.
 In the mid and late 19th century in North America, more and more families began to buy mausoleums.
 The belief was that it would be easier for a Resurrectionist or grave robber to dig up a grave rather than to topple down iron or steel doors guarding the mausoleum.
 A flaw in the design of the mausoleum was the stained glass or other windows within.
 Almost every family between the 18th and 19th century had a religious affiliation.
-As such, many of these families (usually with a Christian affiliation) would put stained glass within the mausoleums.
+Many of these families (usually with a Christian affiliation) would put stained glass within the mausoleums.
 The grave robbers would then just have to smash the glass to break in and to retrieve the body.
-Making it even easier, around the 1830s families began to fear burying family members.
+Making it even easier, around the 1830s families began to fear burying family members alive.
 To remedy this, families would put a spare key somewhere within the mausoleum and create doors with two way locks.
-In short, grave robbers could break a window, recover the body, find the key, and walk straight out the front door of the mausoleum.
+Grave robbers could break a window, recover the body, find the key, and walk straight out the front door of the mausoleum.

-Cemetery Vaults
+Cemetery vaults

 Unlike mausolea, cemetery vaults did play a functional role in protection against graverobbing.
 These feature strongly in French and British layouts.
 Typically these would be a semi-enclosed stone structure with an ornamental cast iron access gate and usually plainer rails to the roof or sides.

 Although the protective function of the vaults became redundant by 1840 most mid 19th century cemeteries continue to include vaults as a visual focal point in their layouts.
 This is often a critical point within overall composition.

-Guards/guarding
+Guards and guarding

-One of the most simplistic and low-tech methods to prevent grave robbing were to have an individual guard over the newly buried body.
+One of the most simplistic and low-tech methods to prevent grave robbing was to have an individual guard over the newly buried body.
 This was done until decomposition of the body was brought to a point where they would no longer be desirable for medical use.
 If families did not have enough money to hire an individual to watch over the grave for a select number of days, the family would delegate this duty amongst them and close friends.
 As grave robbing became a lucrative business in the 19th century, a bribe would convince some guards to look the other way.

 In Scotland, construction of guard towers became common in the late 18th century, usually in a position overlooking most of the burial ground.